Most Famous Logos With a Face

 Logo KFC

 The KFC logo is one of the most recognizable signs of visual identification of fast food chains.
-As in the previous case, it shows the face of the founder of the company.
+As in the previous case, it shows the face of the company’s founder.
 It is Harland Sanders.
-It is drawn with a black contour line and smiles at visitors from the center between two red rectangles.
+It is drawn with a black contour line, smiling at visitors from the center between two red rectangles.
 Geometric figures are arranged vertically, and the emblem itself has the shape of a plastic cup; that is, it is trapezoidal.
 In the same frame is written the name of the brand.
 It is written in black, italicized, and with a capital letter.

 Starbucks